topherCantrell/computerarcheology/content/CoCo/Pyramid/Code.md

 10ED: C6 03               LDB     #$03                      ; 3 characters
 10EF: A6 A0               LDA     ,Y+                       ; Get next byte
 10F1: 34 04               PSHS    B                         ; Save B
-10F3: BD 09 45            JSR     $0945                     ;{PrintCharacterAutoWrap}  Print A to screen
+10F3: BD 09 45            JSR     $0945                     ; {PrintCharacterAutoWrap}  Print A to screen
 10F6: 35 04               PULS    B                         ; Restore B
 10F8: 5A                  DECB                              ; All 3 done?
 10F9: 26 F4               BNE     $10EF                     ; Do all 3 characters in this pair